Candace Cameron Bure: Personal life

 Bure married Russian-American NHL hockey player Valeri "Val" Bure on June 22, 1996.
 They were introduced at a charity hockey game by her Full House co-star Dave Coulier on August 18, 1994.
-They have three children.
+They have three children, including Natasha, who is married to former child actor Bradley Steven Perry.
 She credits her Christian faith as being the binding force in her marriage.
 She and her husband reside in California.

 Bure is a supporter of Compassion International, a Christian charity, and reportedly sponsored three children through the charity's humanitarian programs.

 Bure is a conservative Republican.
 She became a Christian at the age of 12.
 Bure has said she opposes abortion.
 During the COVID-19 pandemic, she voiced opposition to vaccine mandates but clarified she was not anti-vaccine.

+She was previously member of Shepherd Church in Los Angeles before relocating to Napa.

 In 2013, she revealed she suffered from bulimia nervosa in her early twenties.